 Using water purification tablets is a cost-effective solution for water filtering and killing germs.
 With these, you have to wait at least 35 minutes until the water is purified.
 It might leave a light Iodine taste in the water.
 To cover this, we added a tablet of Vitamin C that gives the water an orange flavor.

 Good sunglasses with UV-protection are a must-have during the trek, especially when you’re up higher between all the snowy peaks.
 You don’t need to get mountaineering sunglasses that cover the side of your eyes in our opinion.
-At least not if you’re just doing a trekking and not go climbing in the snow.
+At least not if you’re just doing a trekking and not going to climb in the snow.

-Your first-aid kit should contain Diamox (against mountain sickness, available over the counter in Kathmandu), Imodium against diarrhea, painkillers, muscle rub, a pack of Compeed against blisters, bandage and standard plasters, sunscreen, baby wipes, hand sanitizer.
+Your first-aid kit should contain Diamox (against mountain sickness, available over the counter in Kathmandu), Imodium against diarrhea, painkillers, muscle rub, a pack of Compeed against blisters, bandage and standard plasters, sunscreen, baby wipes and hand sanitizer.

 You won’t find internet on the trail unless you pay for it, so a guidebook is great to give you all the information about the trek when you are not able to check our blog for tips & info.